damilolasodiq/battlefield/src/main/resources/readme.txt

 The Battlefield game is an interesting console game designed to emulate 2 nations at war.
 As a player, you have can choose between a multi-player mode or a CPU simulated mode (single player).

 When the game starts, each player is given a battle area (N x M matrix) with a representation of Soldiers.
-There are 3 type of Soldier and the number and type of Soldiers a Player get is based on the current game level
+There are 3 type of Soldier and the number and type of Soldiers a Player get is based on the current game currentLevel

     C - Corporal
     S - Sergeant